jamesstidard/mzo/README.md

 You should head over there and make sure that you also have that tool setup.

+Finally I've used a `package.json` in my Python project (herasy I'm sure), which aggrigates all ansilary project scripts together for building and deploying.
+Specifically I'm using the [yarn](https://yarnpkg.com/lang/en/) package manager for these node dependancies.

 ## Summoning Ritual
 Once you've completed the prerequisets above you should be able to bring the application to life with the following commands.